Mycsina/AnimaLibera/README.md

 If you have any suggestions/better ways to make stuff work, please do say so.

-Aaaaand if you use the art/code, crediting me would be really appreciated.
+If you do use the art/code, crediting me would be really appreciated.